 No trip to Mondulkiri would be complete without a visit to the Elephant Valley Project, where you can observe elephants in their natural habitat, and interact with them in a sustainable way.

-Green Cultural Travel also recommends you visit the Romnea and Pu Long waterfalls along with the SEIMA protected forest which is a vast 3000km2 area rich in diversity.
-A visit to Phnom Dos Kromom mountains and the Mondulkiri Ethnic Project is also a must do.
+Green Cultural Travel also recommends you visit the Romnea and Pu Long waterfalls along with the SEIMA protected forest, which is a vast 3,000 km² area rich in diversity.
+A visit to Phnom Dos Kromom mountains and the Mondulkiri Ethnic Project is also a must-do.
 The Mondulkiri Ethnic project will give you an insight into the culture of the Bunong people as well as help to assist in the protection and rehabilitation of domesticated elephants.

-The provincial capital of Mondulkiri is Sen Monorom, a small village with a population of around 8000.
-Accommodation choices are limited and our preferred place to stay is Nature Lodge.
-It’s a family friendly resort featuring simple bungalow accommodation set in a natural landscape environment.
+The provincial capital of Mondulkiri is Sen Monorom, a small village with a population of around 8,000.
+Accommodation choices are limited, and our preferred place to stay is Nature Lodge.
+It’s a family-friendly resort featuring simple bungalow accommodation set in a natural-landscape environment.

 The best time to visit Mondulkiri is after the rainy season from October onwards.
 The landscape is a lush green and the waterfalls are impressive.
-During the rainy season some area’s become difficult to access because a lot of roads are unsealed.
+During the rainy season, some areas become difficult to access because a lot of roads are unsealed.

 Talk to a Green Cultural Travel advisor to plan either a guided or self-guided tour of this amazing province.